ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Fix an error causing Lua comment to remove the end line, causing syntax errors.
 - Fix a bug causing the ignoring of a local variable with a nil value and getting instead the parent value.
 - Fix a bug occurring when trying to require a directory.
+- Fix a bug causing external file Lua error to be treated as Plume internal errors.

 ### Enhancements
 - A rendered flag that is empty doesn't raise an error anymore.